5 Best Sites for German Translation Exercises and Why You Should Start Now

-Even if you’re not job-seeking in Germany, translation exercises can be a great benefit to your language skills, too.
-They won’t just improve your writing but will also force you to think in German and wrestle with the grammar and vocabulary in real contexts.
+Not only will they improve your writing, but they’ll also force you to think in German and wrestle with the grammar and vocabulary in real contexts.

 Below, I’ll cover why you should do German translation exercises in the first place, and the many different German translation exercises I’ve used to move my German forward.